jonmest/autocorrect/server/README.md

 ### `api/teams`

-You can retrive all the teams.
+You can retrieve all the teams.

 Example of a request: